guitmz/after-dark/README.md

 ### Snippets

 Snippets are reusable bits of code you can sprinkle across your site to reduce repetition and improve consistency.
-After Dark provides several snippets to help you stay consistent and make your site easier to customize and maintain.
+After Dark provides several snippets to help make your site easier to customize and maintain.

 Take for example the included After Dark `blockquote` shortcode: